hughperkins/VeriGPU/docs/hip.md

     - must have created symlinks from `${VERIGPU}/build-runtime/libverigpu_runtime.so`, where `${VERIGPU}` is the absolute path to the VeriGPU repository, to files in the above `lib` directory, with the exact same names as those moved
 - must have all pre-requisites for running VeriGPU single-source, [examples/cpp_single_source/README.md](/examples/cpp_single_source/README.md)

+(Note that in the future, we will need to compile pytorch from scratch, since we need to compile the kernels ourselves, into RISC-V).

 ## Results at time of writing

 At time of writing, running this test-case gives: